POST: Teacher of English

 RESPONSIBLE TO: The Principal, under the day-to-day management and leadership of the Faculty Leader

-GRADE: MPS 1-6 (With TLR for a suitable candidate)
+GRADE: MPS 1-6 (UPS for the right candidate) suitable for NQTs

 KEY RELATIONSHIPS: Academy Leadership Team; relevant teaching and associate staff; LA representatives; partner professionals; parents; local community; other Oasis Academies and Oasis Community Learning central staff.

 LOCATION: Oasis Academy Oldham, Hollins Road, Oldham, OL8 4JZ

 WORKING PATTERN: Full-time permanent and as described in the School Teachers’ Pay and Conditions Document

 DISCLOSURE LEVEL: Enhanced

 JOB PURPOSE: To ensure high quality curriculum provision and effective

 teaching and learning within the curriculum area and to carry out the professional duties of a qualified teacher in accordance with the current DCFS Teachers’ Pay and Conditions document